muflone/gwakeonlan/README.md

 ![Main window](https://www.muflone.com/resources/gwakeonlan/archive/latest/english/main.png)

-For each host you can define its name, the MAC address and you can select if you want to turn it on on the local network or via internet through a destination host.
+For each host you can define its name, the MAC address and you can choose to turn it on on the local network or via internet through a destination host.

 ![Detail](https://www.muflone.com/resources/gwakeonlan/archive/latest/english/detail.png)